adrybakov/rad-tools/docs/source/user-guide/rad-extract-tb2j.rst

 -m, --matrix
 ------------
-Whenever to output whole matrix exchange.
+Whether to output the whole matrix of exchange.

 .. code-block:: text